-It is very rare for arbitration or mediation to be used in the context of such matters.
-In general, the Grand Court regards formal insolvency processes (such as the grant of winding up orders) as "non-arbitral" because they amount to "class remedies" rather than a resolution of private rights.
-Recently, however, the Cayman Islands' Court of Appeal has given effect to an arbitration clause between liquidators and a third party in the context of an application to release a reserve which had been made for disputed claims (including attorney's fees) prior to making an interim distribution to creditors.
-In Deutsche Bank v Krys (as official liquidator of the SPhinX Group), CICA, unrep.
-2 February 2016, the Court of Appeal stayed a summons which had been issued by creditors of the company in liquidation seeking the release of part of a reserve made by the liquidator, in order that an arbitration could take place between the liquidator and his former attorneys concerning the remuneration of those attorneys, pursuant to an arbitration clause in the engagement letter.
+It is very rare for arbitration or mediation to be used in the context of restructuring/insolvency matters in the Caymans.
+In general, the Grand Court regards formal insolvency processes (such as the granting of winding-up orders) as "nonarbitral" because they amount to "class remedies" rather than a resolution of private rights.
+Recently, however, the Cayman Islands Court of Appeal has given effect to an arbitration clause between liquidators and a third party in the context of an application to release a reserve which had been made for disputed claims (including attorneys' fees) prior to making an interim distribution to creditors.
+In Deutsche Bank v Krys, as official liquidator of the SPhinX Group (2016 CICA J0202-1), the Court of Appeal stayed a summons which had been issued by creditors of the company in liquidation seeking the release of part of a reserve made by the liquidator, in order that an arbitration could take place between the liquidator and his former attorneys concerning the remuneration of those attorneys, pursuant to an arbitration clause in the engagement letter.
 Since the application to release the reserve depended on the answer to a question that had been agreed to be referred to arbitration, the Court of Appeal upheld the judge's decision to stay the application.
-In so doing, the Court of Appeal followed the English line of authority, commencing with Fulham Football Club v Richards [2012] CH 333.
+In so doing, the Court of Appeal followed the English line of authority, commencing with Fulham Football Club v Richards (2012 CH 333).